vincode-io/Zavala/docs/_pages/help/Settings.md

 ## Outline Defaults

 Like the Outline Owner information, Outline Defaults are used to assign default values to newly created Outlines.

+### Check Spelling While Typing

+Same as the standard system setting.

+### Correct Spelling Automatically

+Same as the standard system setting.

 ### Automatically Change Link Titles